St. Louis Defective Device Attorneys

 Modern life requires a person to trust thousands of products every day.
-We need to know that our bed will not catch fire while we sleep, that our shampoo will not poison us in the shower when we wake up, and that our cars will not go nuts and kill us on the way to work.
+We need to know that the products we use—from our cell phones to our cars to our medications—will work correctly and cause us no harm.
 The law has sought to protect us as consumers by making companies that sell products liable for damages caused by their defective devices.
+Unfortunately, defective and dangerous products make it past safety testing and into the hands of consumers all the time.

 Remember hoverboards?
 These two-wheeled devices (that did not actually hover) were a huge hit a couple years ago.
 Unfortunately, these futuristic contraptions had a lot of problems.
 For one, they were difficult to control, especially for first-time users.
 YouTube is full of videos showing the boards flying out from under their riders, leaving a rider suddenly airborne and often leading to a very painful impact with the ground or nearby objects.
 Riders suffered from countless wrist and head injuries, including broken skulls, serious cuts, and internal bleeding.